syncfusion-content/xamarin-docs/Xamarin/Navigation-Drawer/Toggling-Drawer.md

 {% endhighlight %}

-Toggling drawer through swipe gesture is explained in `Swipe Gesture and Sensitivity` section.
+Toggling drawer by swipe gesture is explained in `Swipe Gesture and Sensitivity` section.

-## Opening Drawer via Binding.
+## Opening Drawer via Binding

-SfNavigationDrawer can be used in MVVM architecture applications easily.
-In the below example SfNavigationDrawer.IsOpen property is bound to a property in the ViewModel based on which the drawer is opened or closed.
+SfNavigationDrawer can be used in any MVVM architecture application easily.
+In the below example, `SfNavigationDrawer.IsOpen` property is bound to a property in the ViewModel, based on which the drawer is opened or closed.
 Refer the below code example to display drawer in MVVM.

-In the below code snippet, note that the Binding context is set for the page and the property (OpenDrawer) of the ViewModel is bound to the SfNavigationDrawer.IsOpen.
+In the following code sample, note that the Binding context is set for the page and the property (OpenDrawer) of the ViewModel is bound to the SfNavigationDrawer.IsOpen.

 {% tabs %}